ThaKookieMansta/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond - This script sets the permissions on the 'hello' file as follows:- -------rwx
 9-John_Doe - This script sets the mode of the 'hello' file as follows:- -rwxr-x-wx
 10-mirror_permissions - This script sets the mode of the file hello the same as olleh’s mode.
+11-directories_permissions - This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+12-directory_permissions - This script creates a directory called my_dir with permissions 751 in the working directory.
+13-change_group - This script changes the group owner to school for the file hello.
+101-symbolic_link_permissions - This script changes the owner and the group owner of '_hello' to 'vincent' and 'staff' respectively.
+102-if_only - This script changes the owner of the file 'hello' to 'betty' only if it is owned by the user 'guillaume'.
+103-Star_Wars - This script will play the StarWars IV episode in the terminal.